kabary/Tokyo/README.md

-# Tokyo
-The Tokyo Project - 🗼
+# The Tokyo Project - 🗼

 ### This project is basically a run through many tools used in DevOps.
 It will keep expanding until it covers all the following concepts/tools: